aragon/aragon-wiki/docs/meetings/community/write-ups/cm11/maria.md

 +
 +#### Events
 +
-+- Participated in the regulation panel of the Pillar (Off) the chain summit in Boston +
++- Participated in the governance panel of the Pillar (Off) the chain summit in Boston +
 +### Next
 +
 +#### Strategy
 +
 +- Continue working on the above referred strategy projects +- Issue new proposals for nest
 +
 +#### Communications